source011/plexUpdater/README.md

 # plexUpdater
 Simple upgrade script for Plex Media Server.
-This script is mainly for people **not** using Plex Pass.

 **NOTE!** If using Plex Pass, remove **grep -v "Plex Pass"** from line 16.